Sic Parvis Magna Sample Chapter—History of Hawkins

 “Have you seen maps like this before?” asked John.

-“My father shown me one, but I’ve never seen one this big, or this marked up.”
+“My father has shown me one, but I’ve never seen one this big, or this marked up.”
 Francis looked at the map mounted on the wall again.
 Some of the lines were bolder, as if drawn several times over.
-The ink bled in some places, as if the map was exposed to water.
+The ink bled in some places, as if the map had been touched by water.

 “That is one of my father’s route maps from 1531.
-He journeyed from England to Guinea, then to Brazil and then back to England.”
+He sailed from England to Guinea, then to Brazil and then back to England.”

-“My father told me about some far away lands like Brazil, though I’ve never seen them on a map,” said Francis, his cheeks reddening.
+“My father told me about some far away lands like Brazil, though I’ve never seen them on a map,” said Francis, his cheeks reddening, as Edmund never has mentioned far away lands.

 “Come, look at this.”
 John walked over to a larger map hung on the opposite wall of the study.